|

 Colombia and in the southern portion of Venezuela as well as the extreme south

-of Guiana bordering the country of Brazil.
+of Guiana bing the country of Brazil.

 Considered primarily a terrestrial vine that